TrueVotes/TrueVote/truevote-engine/README.md

 - ensuring that random user cannot simply add an entry to the ledger that will emulate our data format & be counted as a vote
 - verifying keys of poll operators when placing votes
-- encrypting vote data
+- encrypting vote data --> encrypted with private key distributed to select group of trusted people (e.g. poll operators)
-- ensure vote has been accepted on tangle
+- ensure vote has been accepted on tangle --> buffer on webapp until accepted & add functionality for a user to check his/her vote